-Proteins: Types, Functions, Deficiency Symptoms and Sources
+Proteins: Types, Structure, Functions, Deficiency Symptoms and Sources

 Proteins are nutrients found in food.
 These nitrogenous organic compounds are large molecules.
 Proteins are made up of many amino acids.
 Gerardus Johannes Mulder, a Dutch chemist, was the first person to describe proteins.
 Protein got its name from Swedish chemist Jöns Jacob Berzelius in 1838.

 Proteins play many vital roles in the body.
 After water, protein is the most abundant substance in the body.
+Knowledge about the precise protein composition as well as the functions of individual proteins is essential to understand fundamental processes of cell biology and diseases that are caused by cellular defects.

 Types of Proteins